Richmont Graduate University’s Policy to Comply with the Family Educational Rights and Privacy Act (FERPA)

 Any person who currently attends or who has attended Richmont Graduate University at any time in the institution’s history

-Any record (in handwriting, typed, tapes, film, computer, or other medium) maintained by Richmont or an agent of the Institute which is directly related to a student with the following exceptions:
+Any record (in handwriting, typed, tapes, film, computer, or other medium) maintained by Richmont or an agent of the University which is directly related to a student with the following exceptions:

 - A personal record kept by a staff member, if it is kept in the sole possession of the maker of the record, and information contained in the record has never been revealed or made available to any other person except the maker’s temporary substitute.